 Western Union (WU) is a worldwide financial services company with headquarters in the US but offices, branches, agents and online access around the globe.
-Its users can send cash or bank deposits, and in some cases mobile wallet deposits, to people around the world.
-Whether paying using a bank account or a debit or credit card, WU users can transfer money to almost anywhere.
+Its users can send cash or bank deposits and, in some cases, mobile wallet deposits to people worldwide.
+Whether paying using a bank account, debit, or credit card, WU users can transfer money almost anywhere.
 Many Australia Post branches are WU agents in Australia.

-Western Union was founded in 1851 in America as a telegraph service, later developing into a telecommunications and money transfer company.
-The overseas transfer service became an important arm of the business from the 1980s onwards.
+Western Union was founded in 1851 as a telegraph service in America, later developing into a telecommunications and money transfer company.
+The overseas transfer service became an essential arm of the business from the 1980s onwards.
 Its headquarters are situated in Denver, Colorado, USA.

 Using Western Union to transfer money

-To start sending funds with Western Union, you simply need to register on its website, free of charge.
-Click 'Register' and then enter your full name, date of birth and email address, and create a secure password.
-You'll be asked to provide ID, such as a driver's licence or passport.
+To start sending funds with Western Union, you must register on its website, free of charge.
+Click 'Register', enter your full name, date of birth and email address, and create a secure password.
+You'll be asked to provide identification, such as a driver's licence or passport.

-Once you have registered, you can log in to your account, select a destination country for your funds and an amount in Australian dollars, which will be converted into the local currency in the destination country.
-If you're sending money to someone's bank account, you'll need to supply their account details.
+Once registered, you can log in to your account and select a destination country for your funds and an amount in Australian dollars, which will be converted into the local currency in the destination country.
+You'll need to supply their account details if you send money to someone's bank account.

-After choosing your payment method you'll be able to review all your transfer details, including fees and currency exchange rates, before submitting the transfer and paying.
-You'll be issued with a transaction number to track the progress of your transfer.
+After choosing your payment method, you'll be able to review all your transfer details, including fees and currency exchange rates, before submitting the transfer and paying.
+In addition, you'll be issued a transaction number to track the progress of your transfer.

 Current countries supported

-Western Union offers support for over 200 countries and almost as many currencies.
+Western Union offers support in over 200 countries and almost as many currencies.
 Below are just some of the countries you can transfer funds to via WU: